A review of the classical Doppler effect based on the mathematical description of the phase function: Introduction

 \section{Introduction}

-Doppler effect (DE) is a very well-known topic in Physics since its discovery by Doppler in 1842\cite{Doppler:03}.
-Many textbooks \cite{cutnell:13,halliday:13,serway:18,tipler:22} include amidst their contents references to this effect, both in its classical and relativistic version.
-Within the classical study, the particular case of sound waves is discussed, where the wave requires a propagating medium.
-However, only the situation when the observer is within the trajectory of the emitter is considered in most textbooks, i.e., emitter and observer positions are collinear with emitter's trajectory.
+The Doppler effect (DE) has been extensively studied after its discovery by Christian Doppler in 1842.
+Since the original work of Doppler \cite{Doppler:03}, the phenomenon has become one of the classical subjects of wave physics and acoustics, receiving extensive treatment in foundational works such as Rayleigh's {\em The Theory of Sound} \cite{rayleigh:96}.
+Many textbooks \cite{cutnell:13,halliday:13,serway:18,tipler:22} include discussions of this effect, both in its classical and relativistic versions.
+In the classical acoustic Doppler effect, the existence of a material propagation medium introduces features that are absent in the relativistic treatment of electromagnetic waves in vacuum.
+Consequently, the velocities of the source, the observer, and the medium must be distinguished explicitly, as discussed in standard acoustics references such as Pierce's {\em Acoustics: An Introduction to Its Physical Principles and Applications} \cite{pierce:19} or Blackstock's {\em Fundamentals of Physical Acoustics} \cite{blackstock:00}.
+Nevertheless, most textbook presentations are generally restricted to particular geometries of motion and do not explicitly formulate the problem in terms of the phase function of the propagating wave.
+In fact, only the situation in which the observer is within the trajectory of the emitter is considered in most of them, that is, the positions of the emitter and the observer are collinear with the emitter's trajectory.
 The non-collinear case is indeed the subject of recent scientific papers \cite{Bokor:09,Klinaku:19,Klinaku:21,Michel:22}, where even some attempts to unify the classical and relativistic DEs are made.
-However, some presented results do not consider the nonlinear dependence of phase on time at the observer's location, since they compare one period of the emitted signal with what it is called a period perceived by the observer, i.e., the interval of time between to identical vibration states of the wave.
-Some other bibliographic references\cite{pierce:19} present an incomplete treatment of the noncollinear case.
+These approaches are generally based on geometrical constructions.
+However, some presented results do not adequately account for the nonlinear dependence of phase on time at the observer's location.
+The reason is that they compare one period of the emitted signal with what is called a period perceived by the observer, that is, the interval of time between two identical vibration states of the wave, a question that will be addressed along this paper through the explicit determination of the phase function.
+Moreover, some treatments available in the acoustics literature, while perfectly adequate for many practical applications, do not explicitly address the time-dependent phase evolution perceived by an observer in the general non-collinear configuration \cite{pierce:19}.

-Accordingly, the present paper attempts to give a clear view of classical DE, in particular by contrasting the results provided by a purely geometrical description with those resulting from what can be considered as a more complete description in terms of the spatial and temporal dependence of the phase of the propagating wave in the medium.